aodhanlutetiae/aodhanlutetiae.github.io/_posts/2020-04-9-covid-stories.md

 - What is happening to air quality in cities?
 - What, if anything, is happening to numbers of gun deaths in the US?
 - What use are police making of drones during the pandemic?
-- What does the economy of sport look like, at the top end (Champions League etc.) and locally?
+- What does the economy of sport look like, at the top end (Champions League, Formula One etc.) and locally?
-- How have less transparent political systems coped?
+- How have less transparent political systems coped with the pandemic?
 - What has happened to airbnb bookings in the cities that are scraped via insideairbnb?

 ## DONE